-As the Dance Center Director, my position oversees all aspects of dance at 92NY, working to provide overarching vision, partnership, and support for the School of Dance and the Dance Education Laboratory while also leading all curatorial performance opportunities, workshops, and artist residencies.
-Under my curation and directorship, in the fall of 2021 the 92NY launched the Harkness Mainstage Series, bringing a year-long dance series to the Kaufmann Concert Hall stage--where Alvin Ailey premiered Revelations in 1960--for the first time in over 50 years.
-Before working to revitalize 92NY's in-person dance platforms, in the spring of 2021, I created a mid-pandemic online opportunity, connecting emerging choreographers with established industry leaders and company directors: Future Dance Festival.
-The festival has now grown to include live New York City performance opportunities and since its inception has introduced the work of over 80 choreographers to the Directors of Ballet Hispanico, Hubbard Street Dance Chicago, RUBBERBAND, AIM by Kyle Abraham, the Paul Taylor Dance Company, the Limón Dance Company, the Martha Graham Dance Company, the Alvin Ailey School and the Executive Director of Works & Process.
+Most recently, as the Harkness Dance Center Director, I oversaw all aspects of dance at 92NY.
+In the fall of 2021, under my curation and directorship, the 92NY launched the Harkness Mainstage Series, bringing a year-long dance series to the Kaufmann Concert Hall stage--where Alvin Ailey premiered Revelations in 1960--for the first time in over 50 years.
+Before working to revitalize 92NY's in-person dance platforms, I created a mid-pandemic online opportunity, connecting emerging choreographers with established industry leaders and company directors: the Future Dance Festival.
+The festival grew to include live New York City performance opportunities and introduced the work of over 80 choreographers to prominent industry leaders including: the Directors of Ballet Hispanico, Hubbard Street Dance Chicago, RUBBERBAND, AIM by Kyle Abraham, the Paul Taylor Dance Company, the Limón Dance Company, the Martha Graham Dance Company, the Alvin Ailey School and the Executive Director of Works & Process.

-Between 2008 and 2013, I directed Hubbard Street 2 in Chicago.
+In 2013, prior to moving back to New York, I directed Hubbard Street 2 in Chicago for five seasons.
 During my tenure as Director of HS2, I was responsible for programming and staffing the HSDC summer intensives and curating HSDC’s National Choreographic Competition.
-In this capacity, I truly realized my passion for teaching and mentoring young and emerging artists.
+In this capacity, I truly realized my passion for mentoring and championing emerging artists.
 Hubbard Street 2 created its first full-length children’s program Harold and the Purple Crayon: A Dance Adventure under my directorship.
 Harold premiered at the Kennedy Center to a sold-out house in October of 2010.
 The production went onto performances at the Joan B. Harris Theater for Music and Dance, the American Dance Festival in Raleigh-Durham, North Carolina, the Cleveland Playhouse, at the Aspen Santa-Fe Dance Festival and at the Detroit Opera House.
 The success of this children's program remains an enormous source of pride—a labor of love inspired by the birth of my first child, Donovan.

 As a performer, I was fortunate to travel extensively over a twelve-year career with both Hubbard Street Dance Chicago and the Joffrey Ballet, performing works by George Balanchine, John Cranko, Agnes de Mille, Martha Graham, Lar Lubovitch, Jiří Kylián, Nacho Duato, Ohad Naharin, and William Forsythe.
 As a creator, I have composed a number of site-specific installations, most notably in collaborative partnership with the Art Institute of Chicago, the Illinois Institute of Technology, and with the Chicago Symphony Orchestra.